BCODMO/workshop_bios_oceanographic_data/_episodes/00-intro.md

 ### Content

-1.
-2. Assessing metadata
+1. Assessing metadata
 3. Download data
 4. Data manipulation in spreadsheets
-8. What is Next?
+8. What is next?